 Many citizens of the United States are aware that a level of confidentiality between a client and their criminal lawyer has been extended by the court system in our country.
 Attorney-client privilege was granted in order to allow those charged with crimes the opportunity to be effectively involved in their own defense.
+This also stands for other types of law such as personal injury, an interpersonal relationship between a personal injury attorney and the client is also essential and confidentiality again must remain.
 Most of the communication between a client and their attorney are protected, but there are some exceptions to this privilege.

 The Reason for Protected Communication